Where is San Pancho Mexico? | San Pancho Life

-Location of San Pancho Mexico:
+Location of San Pancho Mexico

-For example, it is only a 3-hour flight (to Puerto Vallarta) away from Southern California, or a 45-minute flight away from Guadalajara.
-First class road connection via Highway 200 allows for an easy hour’s drive to or from Puerto Vallarta, or an approximately 2-hour drive to Tepic (the Nayarit state capital) or a 3+ hour drive to Guadalajara (the cultural capital).
-With excellent telephone and internet connections, the town is hardly remote.
+For example, it is only a 3-hour flight (to Puerto Vallarta) from Southern California, or a 45-minute flight from Guadalajara.
+A first-class road connection via Highway 200 allows for an easy 45-minute drive to or from Puerto Vallarta, or an approximately 2-hour drive to Tepic (the Nayarit state capital), or a 4-hour drive to Guadalajara (the cultural capital).
+A new highway is being built between Guadalajara and Puerto Vallarta that will reduce the driving time to 2 1/2 hours.
+It is scheduled to be finished in 2018.
+With excellent telephone and internet connections, the town, though it remains rustic, is hardly remote.

 The Hills: Overlooking the town from the East, the homes, villas, and condos in this area have majestic views of the jungle-covered foothills, the beach, sea, and sunsets.
 While they present a steep hike going up, these locations are still in proximity to the town, and are mostly easily accessible by way of cobblestone streets.
 Also, depending on precise location, Hills accommodations may be in close proximity to either one of two of San Pancho’s most chic and popular restaurants that are also nestled in different areas of the San Pancho hills.
 Accommodations in the hills provide privacy and often amazing views, while still being in range of the town.